Taking Small Steps

-Like most areas of our lives, the language that we use to describe the foods we eat matter.
+Like most areas of our lives, the language that we use to describe the foods we eat matters.
 This is because words help to shape our attitudes and behaviors that surround them.
 When we label certain foods as “bad,” it can make you feel guilty for having them, even if they are only once-in-a-while indulgences.

 It is important to keep in mind that there is no such thing as a “bad” food.
 While certain foods may hold less nutritional value than others, it shouldn’t divert your focus from the bigger picture of your eating habits.
-As long as there is balance in your overall diet, you can allow yourself to indulge in pizza or ice cream every now and then without the side of judgement.
+As long as there is balance in your overall diet, you can allow yourself to indulge in pizza or ice cream every now and then without the side of judgment.

 Don’t Over-Restrict Yourself

 While paying attention to how much food you eat can be a healthy practice, like most behaviors, over-doing it can be detrimental to your mental and physical health.
 While maintaining a calorie deficit is often a focal point when it comes to maintaining or losing weight, it isn’t the only aspect of building a healthy diet.

 When you focus on the numbers rather than the nutritional value of what you’re putting in your body, it can result in a deficiency in the following vitamins and nutrients:

 When it comes to building a healthy diet, try to shift your focus from your caloric intake to building quality meals.
 This can help to reduce the stress surrounding meeting numeric goals and shift your focus to the overarching goal of health and wellness.